 A slight bowtie can actually give fancy shaped diamonds a sexy appeal and define the diamond’s character.
 What you want to avoid are diamonds with bowties that are so prominent that they black out a huge area on the stone.
 I will show you photographic examples of such stones in a moment.

 On this note, I also want to offer you a word of caution here.
-I have had experiences with jewelers who had the cheek to tell me that diamonds with dark bowties are actually more appealing and that dark bowties are inevitable.
+I have had experiences with jewelers who had the cheek to tell me diamonds with dark bowties are actually more appealing and dark bowties are inevitable in fancies.
 It’s not true.
 Very often, unethical jewelers are willing to say anything just to mislead you in an attempt to offload poorly cut diamonds onto unsuspecting consumers.

 The bow tie effect is a tricky property to deal with because the grading report makes no mention of it.
 There isn’t any indication of whether a diamond displays a “small bow tie” or “big bow tie”.
 So, if you are going to make a purchase based solely on a grading report, you might easily end up with a diamond with an unwanted bowtie effect and inferior cut.